Dear FS professional,

 On Friday, April 9, 2021 the Supreme Court ruled that real estate transfer tax is payable on the acquisition of shares in a ‘real estate legal entity’ (onroerendezaakrechtspersoon), even if this concerns only the acquisition of the legal ownership of the shares and is not accompanied by any economic interest in the shares and/or the underlying real estate.
 The Supreme Court based its conclusion on a formal interpretation of the term ‘interest’ in the Legal Transactions Taxation Act (Wet op belastingen van rechtsverkeer) and thus ruled differently to the Court of Appeals ‘s-Hertogenbosch, which, on January 24, 2020, had accorded an economic meaning to the term ‘interest’.

-For more information on this matter, please follow this link or contact Paul Zijlstra, Willeke Tigchelaar and Han Leijten.
+For more information on this matter, please follow this link or contact Paul Zijlstra, Willeke Tigchelaar or Han Leijten.

 Back to top